ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 Summary

 There are many legal and ethical implications associated with writing letters of recommendation for students.
-School counselors are aware of these implications, apply them in their practice and communicate them to students, their families and educators to best support students as they seek employment and postsecondary opportunities.
+School counselors are aware of these implications and apply them in their practice.
+Additionally, school counselors communicate these best practices to students, their families and educators to best support students as they seek employment and postsecondary opportunities.

 References

 Family Policy Compliance Office.
 (2005).
-Letter to College of Southern Maryland.
-Retrieved from https://studentprivacy.ed.gov/resources/letter-college-southern-maryland
+Letter to College of Southern Maryland.studentprivacy.ed.gov/resources/letter-college-southern-maryland

 National Center for Education Statistics.
 (2019).
-The condition of education: Young adult educational and employment outcomes by family socioeconomic status.
-Retrieved June 7, 2019, from https://nces.ed.gov/programs/coe/indicator_tbe.asp
+The condition of education: Young adult educational and employment outcomes by family socioeconomic status. nces.ed.gov/programs/coe/indicator_tbe.asp

 In this section